 Currently, the content living in the social platforms listed above are not indexed in Google.
 That simply means if you host a room about sneakers, artificial intelligence or leadership, there is no record of the content and it will have zero visibility in Google in the future.
 One of the community rules in Clubhouse is that users are prohibited from recording the discussions in a room.
 This certainly may change in the future.
 I can definitely see a situation in the future where Clubhouse rooms could be live streamed directly to YouTube.
 And we all know that YouTube content indexes well in Google.

 Hard to track: As with most new social apps, Clubhouse does not have the capabilities to analyze social data in order to measure the effectiveness of any program, club, room or the engagement within that room.
 So it may be hard to justify time and or budget spending time using the app for business reasons.

-Personally, I am very excited about the potential of Clubhouse.
+Personally, I am very excited about the potential of Clubhouse for PR.
 I am actually learning a lot about topics interest me.
 Even as a listener, I am engaged and growing.